codefresh-contrib/slim-image-with-slimai/README.md

 # Quick Start

+## With Codefresh

+You can find an example pipeline of how to use this image with Codefresh in [sample-pipeline.yaml](sample-pipeline.yaml).

+## Standalone

 A very simple script (`./run.sh`) is available for quickly testing this image.
 Simply modify the variables under "Image details" and "Slim details" and execute the script.